Law of Romania

 The law of Romania is civil law.

-History

 The Romanian judicial system experienced a major overhaul in the early 2010s, with the introduction of four new codes: the Civil Code (2011), the Civil Procedure Code (2013) and the Penal and Penal Procedure Codes (2014).

 Constitution

 The basic law of Romania is the Constitution, which was adopted in December 1991 and revised in October 2003.